Tina-otoge/blog/_posts/2018-10-11-lets-talk-about-shebang.markdown

 executable script written in plain-text on UNIX systems.
 For example, imagine a file called `install`, without any extension.
 The file mode has the executable bit set for current user.
 So you can execute it by just typing `./install`.
 At this point, your system has to guess what to do with this file.
-If it's was compiled file, it will just execute the machine code in it.
+If it was compiled file, it will just execute the machine code in it.
 Since it's just text, it starts by reading the first line to get a clue on what's this file and what to do with it.